 Continual surveillance will be maintained on the transaction until the notes mature or are otherwise retired.
-To do this, regular servicer reports detailing the performance of the underlying collateral will be analyzed, pool cuts will be received on a quarterly basis, supporting ratings will be monitored, and regular contact will be made with the servicer to ensure that minimum servicing standards are being sustained and that any material changes in the servicer's operations are communicated and assessed.
+To do this, regular servicer reports detailing the performance of the underlying collateral will be analyzed, pool cuts will be received quarterly, supporting ratings will be monitored, and regular contact will be made with the servicer to ensure that minimum servicing standards are being sustained and that any material changes in the servicer's operations are communicated and assessed.